 The PureVPN Stream option reveals a list of popular streaming websites to choose from, while it appears to connect you to the best server for each particular site, it remains difficult to understand what this mode actually offers.

 Once you are connected to one of the VPN servers, speeds are relatively fast and you can easily change between servers.
 The PureVPN app clearly identifies virtual server locations and those that allow P2P sharing.
 However, there is no option to select a specific server within a country.

 Is PureVPN Fast?

 Using a VPN connection will typically slow down your internet download speeds and increase latency.
 During a speed test, PureVPN managed to achieve relatively low latency while also having little effect on upload and download speed, which is excellent if you are a streamer, gamer, or torrenter.

 How Does PureVPN Work?

 A high-quality VPN will ensure your online activities are secure without significantly affecting your device’s performance.
 However, PureVPN does not offer a seamless service and it is somewhat difficult to use.

-When you activate a PureVPN connection, it will create an encrypted tunnel between your operating system and a remote VPN server.
+When you activate a PureVPN connection, it will create an encrypted tunnel between your operating system and a remote server.
 Your data traffic is rerouted through the secure tunnel and is thus protected from malicious advertisers, cybercriminals, spies, and even your ISP (Internet Service Providers).
-PureVPN also serves to mask your real IP address and location, ensuring your online activities and your location are almost impossible to track.
+PureVPN also serves to mask your real IP and location, ensuring your online activities and your location are almost impossible to track.

 A PureVPN connection ensures cybercriminals or malicious actors cannot monitor your network, view your web traffic, or link your online activities back to you.
 Therefore, the next time you connect to an unsecured public Wi-Fi network, in a coffee shop, hotel, or airport, PureVPN will give you the peace of mind that no one will be able to monitor your online movements.